-While studying at Michigan State, Barry interned with the small-town New Buffalo Police Department, in addition to working for the local funeral home and ambulance service.
-His adventures as a police cadet and reasons for going to law school were chronicled by Dick Gordon on NPR’s The Story in a segment titled, “Shootout in New Buffalo.”
+During his time at Michigan State University, Barry gained firsthand experience serving his community.
+He interned with the New Buffalo Police Department and worked for the local funeral home and ambulance service.
+His experiences as a police cadet—and the path that led him to law school—were featured on NPR’s The Story in a segment titled “Shootout in New Buffalo.”

-Barry started his career at a large Grand Rapids law firm representing disabled clients in workers’ disability compensation law, Social Security Disability and discrimination cases.
-Ironically, Barry’s signature case involved discrimination against his police mentor, Ed Lyons, who had strongly influenced Barry’s decision to pursue a legal career in the first place.
+Barry began his legal career at a large Grand Rapids law firm, representing clients in Workers’ Compensation, Social Security Disability, and discrimination cases.
+One of his most notable cases involved advocating for his former police mentor, Ed Lyons, who had played a key role in inspiring Barry’s legal career.

 Bar admission